Researchers at the University of Memphis

 Need some help finding funding opportunities or identifying potential collaborators?
-Anyone with a University e-mail can access our subscription search engine, GrantForward, or use the links below to access additional online resources, information on internal funding opportunities; or limited submissions, and special resources for student opportunities.
+Anyone with a University e-mail can access our subscription search engine, GrantForward, or use the links below to access additional online resources, information on internal funding opportunities, instrumentation funding opportunities, or limited submissions, and special resources for student opportunities.
 You can link to workshop presentations and other training resources training resources.
 And be sure to check out our new research collaborations page that highlights the University's research partnership with the Czech Academy of Sciences and provides information about locating research collaborators on campus and in our community.

 While all successful proposals clearly articulate an original idea that is in line with the interests of a sponsor, proposal similarities across domains and sponsors often stop there.
 The documents required and the format and content of those documents vary by sponsor and sometimes even by the types of proposal mechanisms offered by a single sponsor organization.